 “Back then, most people would have been able to afford the cost of replacing their windscreen themselves.
 But, as with a lot of things on cars now, there’s more technology involved.
 Therefore, the cost of windscreens has gone up, particularly for the main front windscreen.”

 Increasingly, windows feature built-in radio and heating technology and sensors that make lights or wipers come on automatically.
 All of these dramatically increase the cost of replacing a car windscreen.

 Fixing windscreen chips and cracks

 According to Autoglass® 1, our vehicle glass repair and replacement supplier, a car windscreen chip could turn into a crack at any time.
 If this happens while you’re driving, it could seriously compromise your safety.

 A repair will take Autoglass® less than 30 minutes, and it’s worth considering that a windscreen chip only has to be 1cm or more for a vehicle to fail its MOT 1.

 Repair costs vary across the UK, but if you claim on your car insurance, you could pay as little as £10 excess.

 Whether your windscreen is covered will depend on your insurance.
 Typically, a fully comprehensive policy will include, or offer, windscreen cover.
 For third-party, fire and theft, you may be able to add it as an optional extra.

-This means in other situations, such as a stone damaging your windscreen, you'd have to arrange for glass to be repaired/replaced and pay the whole cost.
-Premium customers don't pay excess for repair or replacement.
+Glass damage is only covered by our third-party, fire and theft policies if it’s caused by an accident, fire or theft.
+This means that in other situations, such as a stone damaging your windscreen, you must arrange for glass to be repaired/replaced and pay the entire cost.

 How to make a windscreen claim